ThinhHong/Personal-Projects/League/readme.txt

 play rate of champion.

 Predicting Winner of match
 Several machine learning algorithms are implemented to predict the winner of the match based on overall team data found at the end of a match

 Dashboard

 A dashboard was implemented using plotly to visualizing the data.
 It can be used to get the winrate of a champion, play rate of an item or the chances of a team winning based on end game data.
 It can be used to bring the visual images of champion icons and item icons.
+Using  dash import Dash, html, dash_table, dcc, callback, Output, Input dash bootstrap components, html and dash mantine components as dmc It order to create the dash app, run Dashboard.py.

 Configuration
 All table creations and alters in the SQL file need to be ran first to create the needed tables.